xenserver/planex/README.md

 sudo python setup.py install
 ```

-This will install 4 binaries:
+This will install the planex binaries:

 * `planex-configure`
 * `planex-build`
 * `planex-clone`
+* `planex-specdep`
+* and a few others

 ## Testing

-To run unittest, use `tox`:
+To run unit tests, use `tox`:

 ```bash
 $ tox